Inverse Laplace transform based on Widder's method for Tsallis exponential: Concluding Remarks

-which is the expression of the density of states of a system of $N$ non-interacting $D$-dimensional oscillators in the microcanonical ensemble \cite{greiner2012thermodynamics}.
-Thus we use the generalized Post-Widder's method was based inverse Laplace transform to transform the partition function of a non-relativistic classical ideal gas and linear harmonic oscillator to their respective density of states.
+which is the expression for the density of states of the system in the microcanonical ensemble.
+While these applications demonstrate the generalized Laplace transform and its inverse, we can also use them in the fields of atomic physics, open quantum systems and also in finding the solutions of differential equations.